• Resources

 Read More: Workflow Management

-Challenges of Using Manual Goods Received Note Processes
+Challenges of Using Manual Goods Receipt Note Processes

-Although Goods Received Notes are beneficial, the traditional manual process has several hurdles which could hamper procurement and inventory management operations and make many business owners think of automation as the solution.
+Although Goods Receipt Notes are beneficial, the traditional manual process has several hurdles that could hamper procurement and inventory management operations and make many business owners think of automation as the solution.
 Here are some of the key challenges of using the manual GRN process:

 Traditional GRNs entail many paper documents, several copies for the procurement department, the supplier, the receiving department, etc. It’s a hassle to keep track of all these documents and ensure they aren’t lost or damaged along the way.